altmp/altv-docs/articles/cdn.md

 # Setup CDN

-CDN (Content delivery Network) is a function to speedup the download of the ressources for connecting users and to relive the server.
+CDN (Content delivery Network) is a function to speedup the download of the resources for connecting users and to relive the server.
 The CDN can be provided with any filehosting server that supports HTTP/HTTPS.

 It's working as followed: The client connects to the CDN Server, which provides the resource files for the client.
 After the download is complete, the client connects to the alt:V Server.